shadybraden/compose/README.md

 # Docker compose.yaml based homelab

-The idea here is a single node server.
-With lots of containers, organization is key.
-This directory is where the config is.
-Have a poke around.
+re-write coming...

+This is an opinionated homelab.
+It is a single server that is GitOps'ed and version controlled

+Read

 Inside each folder is a `compose.yaml` file.
 Areas where editing is needed will be marked, but the files should be able to just be ran with `docker compose up -d`

 Remember; if there is a file (for example `settings.json`) in the volumes section of any docker-compose.yml, then that file has to already exist.
 So make sure to run `touch settings.json` first, or docker will make the *FOLDER* `settings.json` instead of the file.